-First breeding of Northern Bald Ibis in Switzerland in 400 years.
-And it did so at an unusual site: a windowsill of a Harley-Davidson dealer in Zurick.
+First breeding of the Northern Bald Ibis in Switzerland in 400 years.
+A pair have chosen to nest in a very strange place: a windowsill of a Harley-Davidson dealer.

 The only remaining wild colonies of the Northern Bald Ibis are located in the Souss-Massa National Park and Tamri cliffs, south-west Morocco.

 Two reintroduction projects are active in Europe, one in Spain and another in Central Europe.

 The Proyecto Eremita, which was started in 2004, aims to establish a sedentary, stable, and self-sufficient population in La Janda, Andalusia, southern Spain.
 [Read: Northern Bald Ibis crossing between Spain and Morocco].

 The Waldrapp Project, which was initiated in 2001, aims to establish a self-sustaining wild and migratory population of the Northern Bald Ibis in Central Europe.
 Three colonies were established in the framework of this project: one in Austria (Kuchl) and two in Germany (Burghausen and Überlingen am Bodensee).
 The birds from this reintroduced population winter in Tuscany, Italy.
 [Read: GPS tags cause corneal opacity in Northern Bald Ibis].